-More than a year ago Alexej invited me to a bachata competition called Bachata Stars.
+More than a year ago, Alexej invited me to a bachata competition called Bachata Stars.
 A competition which is open for everyone and the winner is going to the world championship.
-At that time I was dancing bachata only for a few months, so you can guess what my thoughts were: what would I be doing there?
-Instead of Bachata Stars I participated months before in some Jack & Jill competition.
-It was fun and I ended up at fourth place.
+At that time, I was dancing bachata only for a few months, so you can guess what my thoughts were: what would I be doing there?
+Instead of Bachata Stars, I participated months before in some Jack & Jill competition.
+It was fun, and I ended up in fourth place.

 Jack & Jill is about individuals, not about couples, which means that you don’t dance with the partner you want.
 Some people don’t like that as one of my friends, Stela.
-One day at salsa party, she told me about some competition for couples at the first Bachata Magic festival (it was less than a week before the competition when she told me).
-We enjoyed dancing bachata together and I had a good mood that day so I replied positively.
+One day at the salsa party, she told me about some competition for couples at the first Bachata Magic festival (it was less than a week before the competition when she told me).
+We enjoyed dancing bachata together, and I had a good mood that day, so I replied positively.
 She was kind of surprised and asked me if I mean it.
-I said sure.
+I said, sure.

-You should see my face when I realized to what I said yes!
+You should see my face when I realized what I agreed to!
 But I couldn’t back off.
 Well, I could, but I didn’t want to be seen weak after such a strong positive response.
 Anyway—in the Czech Republic is not so many good dancers.
-There was pretty good chance not be the last one which was my goal.
+There was a pretty good chance not to be the last one, which was my goal.

 I wanted to run away!

 Instead of running, I was drinking.
 It was the only way I could go on the stage after I saw how others dance.

 I asked our teacher, Pavel, what we were doing there.
 He replied simply: drinking.
 I said, I know, and asked again.
 He said drinking because he would as well if he were us because they are better than him.
 Of course, it was just a joke, exaggeration.
 Anyway, so supportive!

 Well.
 We did it.
 It was horrible.
 But no one said that.
 Everyone said it was brave and that it wasn’t worse dance that night.
 It was our goal, and I was happy.
 I said I tried that, and I will not do it again…